-Premium payments are due on the 1st of each month.
-Checks should be made payable to "Scott and White Health Plan" and not the Centers for Medicare & Medicaid Services (CMS) nor Health and Human Services (HHS).
+The plan premium payments are due on the 1st of each month.
+Checks should be made payable to Scott and White Health Plan and not the Centers for Medicare & Medicaid Services (CMS) nor Health and Human Services (HHS).

 Option 2: Automatic Withdrawal from Bank Account